Word Power: Test Your Knowledge of These Canadian Slang Terms

 Here’s what one Maritimer wishes he’d known before moving to Montreal.

 Answer: B—Am I right?
 (Ontario, from Jamaican patois)

 As in, “There’s no way our bus will arrive on time, ahlie?” said Luther, glancing at his phone.

 As in, “That was a right good meal!” declared Josée.

-If you enjoyed our Canadian slang quiz, you’ll want to check out the funniest town names across Canada.
+If you enjoyed our Canadian slang quiz, be sure to check out the 50 funniest town names across Canada.